lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 tags: value-stream-mapping lean
 ---

+Value-stream mapping is a technique for identifying and improving quality of value streams.
+What is a value stream?

 > A value stream is the sequence of activities required to design, produce, and deliver a good or service to a customer. -- Value Stream Mapping by Karen Martin and Mike Osterling

+Value-stream mapping is a whole-team activity.
+It is about seeing the whole.
+People from different parts of the organisation who participate in stream processes or have a stake in the stream are all gathered in a single room.

 John Shook and Mike Rother in _Learning to See_ state that most improvement efforts fail because they don't see the whole.
 The result is that one part of the system improves only for